build-on-aws/content/tutorials/search-analyze-using-sql-with-amazon-opensearch/index.md

 The `deleted_rows` field shows the number of documents deleted.

 ## Step 4: Running Complex SQL queries on multiple indexes or tables
+Now that we have covered the basics of SQL querying, in this section we run more complex SQL queries to understand how they work.

-Let’s insert some data related to employees and accounts (into separate indexes) to illustrate JSON support in SQL queries.
+Let’s insert some data related to employees and accounts (into separate indexes).
 Navigate to DevTools and bulk insert via the following statements.
 Enter these on the left pane of the console and the results will be shown on the right side of the console.

 ![Image: image.png](images/image_15.png)